Finchiedev/robotics-docs/source/start/get-going.rst

 Installation
 ^^^^^^^^^^^^

+First things first, you must be using an linux laptop.

+Next, open Terminal by typing ``terminal`` into the search bar.

-First things first, make sure you have installed NodeJS and NPM:
+Next make sure you have installed NodeJS and NPM:

 ``node -v && npm -v``

+Note if this command returns something like:

+``Command 'node' not found, but can be installed with:``

+``sudo apt install nodejs``

+You may install it using:

+``sudo apt install nodejs``

-From there, we are able to install the RoboHUD project (make sure that you are in the right directory!):
+From there, we are able to install the RoboHUD project (make sure that you are in the directory you want to work in):

 ``git clone https://github.com/CCGSRobotics/RoboHUD.git``